basalt-plateau/foam_pet_G1/vehicles/foam_pet/readme.md

 ---

 ## Rules (License)
-This is a friendlyl, loyal pet.
+This is a friendly, loyal pet.
 Please be festive with your pet.
 Amicability, training, and cloning your pet is most likely legit.